| DIY-Welder - Build your own Arc, MIG and TIG welder | Page hits: |

 +12V is from the starter battery on the engine.
 It should have a 5 amp fuse.

-The rotary switch selects the current.
-Another position can be used with no connection to turn the alternator off.
+The rheostat selects the current.
 Note: when the engine is not running, it should be turned off or it will drain the battery and add wasted heat to the field.
 A separate switch can be added to the +12V for power on/off.

-Switch to one of the lower resistance settings (rightmost position.)
+Set the rheostat near the lowest resistance setting (rightmost position.)
 Run the engine and measure the output voltage.
 You would want a no-load voltage of 50 to 70 volts.
 You may need to adjust the pulley ratio.
 You don't want more than about 70V or you may damage the alternator diodes.

-Try the welder and choose the best switch position. you can fine tune the output by adjusting the throttle.
+Try the welder and choose the best rheostat position. you can fine tune the output by adjusting the throttle.

 If more output is needed, you can parallel two alternators.
 Just connect the fields and outputs together.
 You might try a lower resistance value.

-For more arc stability, a reactor can be added in series with the welder lead.
+For more arc stability, a reactor was added in series with the welder lead.
 20 to 30 windings of heavy wire around an iron pipe can make a considerable difference.
+Mine is 25 windings of #4 wire around a 1.5" ID heavy iron pipe in a steel frame made from 2"x0.125" steel.
+This smooths the arc amd makes for a bit wetter weld pool.